 Question 1.
 Every diameter of a circle is additionally a chord.
 Is that the converse of this statement also true?

 Answer: Every diameter could also be a chord because its endpoints lie on the circumference of the circle.
-It’s the longest chord that passes through the center of the circle.
+It’s the longest chord that passes through the centre of the circle.

 Question 2.
 State difference between sector and segment of a circle.